VirgilSecurity/virgil-sdk-php/docs/guides/virgil-card/creating-global-card.md

 **Warning**: Virgil doesn't keep a copy of your Virgil Key.
 If you lose a Virgil Key, there is no way to recover it.

 3. Now, developers can initiate an identity verification process.
-4. A User has to confirm a Virgil Card's identity using a **confirmation code** received by email.
+4. A User has to confirm a Virgil Card identity using a **confirmation code** received by email.
 5. Finally, developers must publish the User's Global Virgil Card on Virgil Services.

 ```php